-Computer Network Support Associate in Applied Science
+Computer Network Support Certificate

 The Computer Network Support certificate is intended for persons seeking immediate entry-level employment.
 The demand for information in the global economy requires consistent and robust network connectivity.
-Networking professionals provide this everincreasing need.
+Networking professionals provide this ever-increasing need.
 Classes within the program will prepare the student for the widely recognized A+ certification, Linux+ certification, and C++ certification.